RaysonSu/9645_computer_science/9645_vault/9645_course_notes/object-oriented_and_additional_programming/oop_continued_worksheet.md

 Using the Mermaid Live plugin, create a class relationship diagram representing the relationships between the classes featured in the last two worksheets.

+There is a guide to Mermaid Live UML syntax here [link tbc]

 ---

 **A:**